A Sound Investment in Our Children

 EARLY INTERVENTION NO LATER THAN 6 MONTHS

-All infants identified as deaf or hard of hearing should receive a critical services before 6 months of age.
+All infants identified as deaf or hard of hearing should receive critical services before 6 months of age.

 LEARN MORE